sjaustirni/bci-calibration-interface/README.md

 Alternatively, you can ingest data from OpenBCI (if `--playback` is not provided).
 This assumes the OpenBCI GUI is running and streaming data to `225.1.1.1:6677`.
 At this time the program only reads the data from the channel 1.

 There are a couple of other options available, consult `python main.py --help` for more information

+# Licensing

+The code is licensed under the GPLv3 license.
+See the LICENSE file for more information.

+The graphical assets are created by [Kenney](https://kenney.nl) and are CC0 licensed (public domain).
+See the ASSETS-LICENSE file for more information.